Foodomics

-Foodomics was defined in 2009 as "a discipline that studies the Food and Nutrition domains through the application and integration of advanced -omics technologies to improve consumer's well-being, health, and knowledge".
-Foodomics requires the combination of food chemistry, biological sciences, and data analysis.
+Foodomics was coined in 2009 as "a discipline that studies the Food and Nutrition domains through the application and integration of advanced -omics technologies to improve consumer's well-being, health, and knowledge".
+Foodomics is intended to combine food chemistry, biological sciences, and data analysis.

-The study of foodomics became under the spotlight after it was introduced in the first international conference in 2009 at Cesena, Italy.
-Many experts in the field of omics and nutrition were invited to this event in order to find the new approach and possibility in the area of food science and technology.
-However, research and development of foodomics today are still limited due to high throughput analysis required.
+The study of foodomics was introduced in the a similarly-titled international conference in 2009 at Cesena, Italy.
+Experts in the field of nutrition were invited to explore new approached and possibilities in the area of food science and technology.
+However, research and development of foodomics are limited due to high throughput analysis required.
 The American Chemical Society journal called Analytical Chemistry dedicated its cover to foodomics in December 2012.

-Foodomics involves four main areas of omics:
+Foodomics involves four main areas of "-omics":